-While we anticipate the many trends we’ve highlighted will see continued strength even post-pandemic, there is always the possibility of a stark shift in consumer preferences and a backlash against the norms that have been forced upon people amid social distancing measures.
-The rollout of vaccines may render many newly formed habits obsolete as people resume daily life in closer contact.
+While we anticipate the many trends we’ve highlighted will see continued strength as social distancing measures are relaxed, there is always the possibility of a stark shift in consumer preferences and a backlash against the norms that have been forced upon us amid quarantine.

-For example, many employees have bristled at the challenges of remote work and education, particularly when paired together in homes with working parents and young children.
+For example, many employees are already bristling at the challenges of remote work and education, particularly when paired together in homes with working parents and young children.

 Several industries could see a resurgence if public sentiment skews in the opposite direction: